rdalen/Boxify/docs/pcb-library.md

 2. Import the STEP model into Onshape.
 3. Create a Composite Part if required.
 4. Open **PS KiCadStep**.
-5. Select or create the appropriate PCB type in the PCB Library.
+5. Select or create the appropriate PCB Type in the PCB Library.
 6. Establish the Carrier / Passenger relationship.
 7. Verify the PCB references.
 8. Derive the resulting PCB definition into the Adapter Plate.